glucolo/Speech.Hangfire/README.md

 ![GitHub](https://img.shields.io/github/license/glucolo/speech.hangfire)

 ## Overview
-Little demo for hangfire functionality and scalability
+Little demo for hangfire functionality and scalability.
+I propose two scenario: unique solution with ASP.NET.
+Multi-Layered application with ASP.NET client, handfire server and business logic.

 ## What do you find in the solution
 I've created a Layered Architecture solution with three main projects: